AllediaWordPress/Gator-Forms/readme.txt

 Please try to edit your e-mail configuration in our plugin settings - try using SMTP or your domain's e-mail - this issue should be resolved then.

 = 5.
-Form is stuck on ‚ÄûInitalizing form‚Äù =
+Form is stuck on ÑInitalizing formî =

 Initializing forms error is caused by jQuery conflicts between our plugin and other plugins or your Wordpress template.
 Please try disabling other plugins and checking whether it will work correctly.